redechi/Automatic-SMS/README.md

 This is a node.js app that allows you to set rules for sending SMS notifications about starting or finishing a trip with [Automatic](http://automatic.com).
 For example: text your significant other when you leave work on a weekday evening.

-This app demonstrates the use of the [Automatic Webhook API](http://developer.automatic.com).
+This app demonstrates the use of the [Automatic Websocket API](http://developer.automatic.com).

 ## Example